Automation-driven operations — freeing sellers from repetitive manual work.

 Background

-Day-to-day operations on the Temu platform involve a large volume of repetitive manual work: filling product Excel sheets according to category-specific rules, uploading product images one by one to cloud storage, parsing SKUs from order export files and matching them to image assets, manually removing watermarks from product images — these workflows are tedious, error-prone, and have no reusable engineering foundation.
+Day-to-day POD operations on Temu involve a large amount of manual work: filling product Excel sheets according to category-specific rules, maintaining template SKUs with colors and sizes, uploading product images to cloud storage, parsing exported orders and matching customer-customized images, removing watermarks, generating mockups in batches, and finally handing orders to local production equipment.
+These workflows are tedious, error-prone, and had little reusable engineering foundation.

-This project is the full-pipeline automation system I built independently after taking over these workflows as an engineer.
-The core goal is simple: turn repetitive manual operations into a single click.
+This project is the full-pipeline automation system I designed and continuously expanded after taking over these workflows as an engineer.
+The goal is not only to reduce clicks, but to bring products, assets, orders, production actions, and status reporting into one configurable, traceable, and extensible toolchain.

 Vue 3 Composition API